philiplinden/yahs/docs/devlog.md

 # development log

+## 2024-11-16

+I figured out how to get the forces to update correctly setting `WeightForce`, `BuoyantForce`, and `DragForce` to wrap an `ExternalForce` component was a mistake.
+Instead, I had to change them to wrap a `Vec3`, which is the input to the `set_force` method.
+What I'm doing now is having systems that update the forces, then after that run the system that adds the forces into a single vector.
+That is what gets applied to the rigid body.

+Remember that `WeightForce`, `BuoyantForce`, and `DragForce` are _components_, not forces themselves.
+We name them so we can query the _kinds_ of forces, otherwise generic force vectors would not be distinguishable from each other.

+I fell in love with [iyes_perf_ui](https://github.com/IyesGames/iyes_perf_ui).
+It is simple and easy to work with.
+Egui was adding a lot of overhead, more than I want right now.
+This is perfect until I'm done with the basic features of the simulation.

+- Fixed systems for computing the weight, buoyancy, and drag forces.
+- Dropped egui.
+- Added `iyes_perf_ui` for performance monitoring and other quick-n-dirty tools.

 ## 2024-11-14

 My focus today is to spend some time getting the balloon to "look right".
 Things